YaelAvioz/Flight_Inspection_App/README.md

 ### Links
-- ReadMe of the Main classes - MainClassesReadme
+- ReadMe of the Main classes - MainClassesReadme is in the 'combination1' directory.
 - The video of the program (Media/FG_Video.mp4) - need to download before watching.
 - The link to the FlightGear web site - https://www.flightgear.org/
 ### Video